 Serve it on blini's as a canapé, use it for making sushi, or just spoon it over a bowl of hot rice to make ikura don.
 I also like serving this red caviar along with salmon sashimi on a bowl of vinegared sushi rice or as a filling for temaki sushi rolls.

-I’ve put together a little video to show you how to separate the roe from the skein and this technique should work with almost any salmon or trout roe.
+I've put together a little video to show you how to separate the delicate salmon roe from the skein and this technique should work with almost any salmon or trout roe.
 Just be sure to select a skein of roe with large mature pearls.
 Immature roe have weaker sacs which will break as you try and separate them from the skein.